nafg/reactive/reactive-web-demo/src/main/resources/site/core/EventStream.md

 }
 </pre>

-Of course, it's possible to return new `EventStream`s based on the event fired by the parent `EventStream`.
+Of course, it’s possible to return new `EventStream`s based on the event fired by the parent `EventStream`.

 <pre class="brush:scala">